ameletyan/CSCI3308Lab3/README.md

 Artur Meletyan
 Version Control Lab

 This might cause a merge conflict.
+However, I merged the files so that there will be no conflict.
+PARTNER: Artur Meletyan (I made a new account to edit this file)